When to visit the vet?

 Therapy

-After surgery, careful aftercare is important to support healing and avoid complications.
-This includes administering antibiotics to prevent infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., as well as providing a soft or liquid diet to protect the palate during the healing phase.
+After surgery, careful follow-up care is important to support healing and prevent complications.
+This includes administering antibiotics to prevent infections and providing a soft or liquid diet to protect the palate during the healing phase.

 Prognosis and follow-up care